Cardiomyopathy is when the heart muscle becomes weak and enlarged, which makes

 Students with cardiomyopathy might need to:

-- be smaller than their peers and unable to participate in physical activities, making them a target for bullying
+be smaller than their peers, making them a target for bullying

 What Teachers Can Do

-Make sure to know about any physician-recommended restrictions or limitations before having students with cardiomyopathy participate in physical activities.
+Ask about any doctor-recommended restrictions before having students with cardiomyopathy

-Teachers also should know about any action plans or protocols in case of a cardiac emergency.
+Teachers should know CPR and also know about emergency care plans in case of a